M-Sc-AUT/M.Sc-Computer-Architecture/Advanced Computer Architecture/Useful Documents/README.md

 In this code we developed a python code for simulation Tomasulo algorithm.
 You can check source code [here](https://github.com/M-Sc-AUT/M.Sc-Computer-Architecture/tree/main/Advanced%20Computer%20Architecture/Useful%20Documents/Simulator/Tomasulo)

 #### How run?
-- In first, you should write an assembly code in ``code.in`` file like below:
+- In first, you should write an instruction in assembly code in ``code.in`` file like below:

 ```asm
 Ld F2 0(R1)